muradarslaner/CPE322/README.md

-# CPE322
+# CPE 322
-This is a repository for my work for CPE322: Engineering Design VI
+This is a repository for my work for CPE 322: Engineering Design VI